andywdahl/rgwas-scripts/README.md

 # rgwas-scripts

-Code to reproduce the analyses in "Reverse GWAS: Using Genetics to Identify and Model Phenotypic Subtypes''.
+Code to reproduce the analyses in Dahl et al 2019 Plos Genetics:

+Andy Dahl, Na Cai, Arthur Ko, Markku Laakso, Päivi Pajukanta, Jonathan Flint, Noah Zaitlen.
+2019.
+PLoS Genetics.
+Reverse GWAS: Using genetics to identify and model phenotypic subtypes. https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1008009

-See my the "rgwas" github page the R package and a vignette.
-This github page, "rgwas-scripts", is not expected to be particularly useful.
+See the "rgwas" repository for the R package and vignette: https://github.com/andywdahl/rgwas.

-No individual level data is included, so full reproduction of results from raw data is impossible.
-However, many intermediate .Rdata files have been included, which allow reproduction of the figures and tables.
+This repository is not expected to be particularly useful--no individual level data is included, so full reproduction of results from raw data is impossible.
+However, many intermediate .Rdata files have been included, for transparency and to enable reproduction of the figures and tables.